 We have an adult pool and a kiddies pool at the hotel.
 The swimming beach and lagoon are a short walk from the hotel.
-(10 minutes)
+(3 to 5 minutes)

 Trevor Wigley, a retired Transkei trader, who is exceptionally well versed in Xhosa tradition and culture and has a wide knowledge of the flora and fauna of the area conducts this trail for his own account.
 The trail consists of boating, walking, boating, walking up the Qolora river and through the riverine bush and forest where the birdlife is abundant.
 You will see and learn about the different trees and plants, and how the Xhosa people use them for muti (traditional medicine).
 You will pass through a big gorge which is also part of the Falklands fault.
 The trail takes three hours and is not onerous.
 Part of the fee which you pay goes to the local people who assist Trevor.